-Point Reyes Summer Camp is staffed by a remarkable group of people who share a love for the natural world, great enthusiasm for outdoor adventure, and dedication to fostering confidence and creating experiences that evoke awe and connection.
+Point Reyes Summer Camp is staffed by a remarkable group of people who share a love for the natural world, great enthusiasm for outdoor adventure, and dedication to creating experiences that evoke awe and connection and foster confidence in children and teens.
 Our programs promote inclusion, change lives, and inspire the next generation of environmental stewards.

 Point Reyes Summer Camp seasonal staff members are employed from mid-June through mid-August including 6 paid days of pre-season training.